-(1) ANSAC allocates its expenses to its members using a pro rata calculation based on sales.
+(1) ANSAC allocates its expenses to its members using a pro-rata calculation based on sales.

 Cost of products sold includes logistics services charged by ANSAC.
-For the three months ended September 30, 2016 and 2015, these costs were \$0.4 million and \$3.0 million, respectively, and \$1.2 million and \$7.3 million for the nine months ended September 30, 2016 and 2015, respectively.
-The decreases in logistics services charged by ANSAC are largely due to shipping less soda ash tons to Europe during the three and nine months ended 2016 compared to the three and nine months ended 2015.
+For the three months ended March 31, 2017 and 2016, these costs were \$8.6 million and \$0.4 million, respectively.
+The increase in logistics services charged by ANSAC was largely due to an increase in international sales during the three months ended March 31, 2017 compared the three months ended March 31, 2016.